har-in-air/ESP32_AUTO_WATER/README.md

 Power for the pump comes from a bank of supercapacitors charged by a solar panel.
 The solar panel also charges a battery that supplies power to the electronics.

 The system is self-contained.
-No mains power supply or connection to a water faucet is required, so this can be used safely un-attended for long periods (several weeks), until the water storage runs out.
+No mains power supply or connection to a water faucet is required.

 In normal watering mode, the ESP32 is woken up from deep-sleep once a day at a scheduled time by the DS3231 RTC.
 It checks the soil moisture level and if required, turns on the water pump.